HirotoKakitani/Asayake-website/readme.md

 <img src="./res/readme-images/vscode_index.PNG"></img>

 Now that you have the source code open, you'll probably want to see how the page will actually look in a browser.
 This is where the Live Server plugin comes into play.
-Live server lets you preview what the page will look like.
+Live Server lets you preview what the page will look like in a web browser.
 On the bottom right corner, there should be a button that says "Go Live".
 If you don't see it, make sure you have installed the <a href="#getting-a-text-editor">Live Server plugin</a>.

 <img src="./res/readme-images/vscode_golive.PNG"></img>

 This should automatically open up your default browser to display the opened HTML file. **It's recommended that you use Google Chrome or Firefox when making any changes.**

-If it doesn't automatically open up your browser, open your browser and go to "http://127.0.0.1:5500/".
+If it doesn't automatically open up your browser, open your browser and go to http://127.0.0.1:5500/.

 Whenever you save any changes to a page's html file, Live Server will automatically reload the preview of the page to reflect the new changes.